leap71/leap71.github.io/coding-for-engineers/6-interfaces.md

 This concept of always moving to the simplest object and variable type necessary for functionality guides our thinking and, in practice, drastically simplifies our code.

 The concept of *polymorphism* allows us to override the behavior of certain functions, when they are not appropriate for the derived class.
 So the function `PhysicalObject.PerformMaintenance()` can do entirely different things for a `Car` or an `Airplane`.
-But the outside interface, the name of the function and it's signature, stays the same, and can be called when just dealing with a variable of type `PhysicalObject` generally.
+But the outside interface, the name of the function and its signature, stays the same, and can be called when just dealing with a variable of type `PhysicalObject` generally.

 If not for the concept of polymorphism, our code would have to constantly check what type of object we are dealing with, and call special functions for cars, airplanes and ships.
 Polymorphism does away with that and allows us to specify functions in the base class, that are *overridden* in the derived class.